wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-cluster-rdma.md

 * Try deploying and running your Linux MPI applications on your Linux cluster.

-* See the [Intel MPI Library <!-- deleted by customization documentation](https://software.intel.com/articles/intel-mpi-library-documentation/) --><!-- keep by customization: begin --> documentation](https://software.intel.com/zh-cn/articles/intel-mpi-library-documentation/) <!-- keep by customization: end --> for guidance on Intel MPI.
+* See the [Intel MPI Library documentation](https://software.intel.com/articles/intel-mpi-library-documentation/) for guidance on Intel MPI.